teachingbeforedying/a-user-interface/README.md

 <br/> Interested by an idea?
 Go on and code it yourself!

 <br/>There is some (huge) refactoring to do (Reduce loc nb, create lib(s) with separate files, improve performance, ...)
+<br/>See this as the first version of something bigger

 <br/>
 <br/>